 - Irrelevant question

 “Thank you for your question.
-Please note that this topic will be addressed in detail during the next Customer Success Townhall on Monday, 9.00am.
+Please note that this topic will be addressed in detail during the next Customer Success Townhall on Monday, at 9.00am.
 Feel free to join the session.”

 - Duplicate questions